Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 Since these upcoming steps involve multiple moving parts, it is hard to provide a reliable time estimate for completing these.

-This work for this success criterion is deemed complete once MMBs are deployed within BEEFY on Polkadot and used by at least one bridge, such as Snowfork or Hyperbridge.
+This work for this success criterion is deemed complete once MMBs are deployed within BEEFY on Polkadot/JAM and used by at least one bridge, such as Snowfork or Hyperbridge.

 #### SC3.
-[WORKING TITLE] Economic success: Breakeven of costs for community
+Economic success: Breakeven of costs for community
 Once the library is deployed within BEEFY, it will immediately start saving users' transaction fees.
 We consider the MMB library to be an economic success once the accrued fee savings it produces for the community exceed the fixed cost of our proposal.

-This success criteria will therefore be reached once the gas cost savings of MMB within BEEFY exceeds 684'000 CHF.
+This success criterion will therefore be reached once the Polkadot/JAM ecosystem's cost savings of MMB against MMR exceeds 684'000 CHF[^success-reward-calculation-method].
+This amount corresponds to the full cost of completing milestones 1 through 6 (639'000 CHF) and the costs linked to completing these three success criteria (45'000 CHF; this latter compensation will be defined later).
 This threshold ensures that any success rewards paid cannot result in a net financial loss for the community.

-## Cost of Proposal
-Exclusive of the fixed portion of the [success reward](#Success-Reward), for the 36 weeks of research, we request 324'000 CHF, and for the 35 weeks of implementation, we request 315'000 CHF, totalling 639'000 CHF.

-The total DOT allocation will be based on the [Swiss National Bank USD/CHF foreign exchange rate](https://www.snb.ch/en/the-snb/mandates-goals/statistics/statistics-pub/current_interest_exchange_rates), and the 30-day EMA of USD/DOT via [Subscan](https://polkadot.subscan.io/tools/price_converter) at the date of submission.

-The 45'000 CHF fixed portion of the [success reward](#Success-Reward) will be claimed retroactively once
-1. The paper has been published in conference proceedings,
-2. MMBs have been deployed within BEEFY on Polkadot, and
-3. The aggregate gas cost savings of the MMB library exceed the upfront cost of the proposal (639'000 CHF).

-The variable success rewards will be separately requested annually via Treasury referenda and will only be due once the three points above are completed.
+### Reward Structure

+As we mentioned before, we think that our project has the potential to be very successful, far beyond mere completion, and bring lots of value to the community.
+We considering it fitting to have a long-term incentivization structure in place, for the following reasons:

+1. This approach falls in line with the innovative and -- within crypto -- recently popularized mechanism of retroactive public goods funding (*retroPGF*, https://app.optimism.io/retropgf, https://unchainedcrypto.com/retroactive-public-goods-funding/, https://forum.polkadot.network/t/a-price-discovering-treasury-proposal/9083/10) to give open-source projects that have high impact but no classical exit mechanism -- like a token or an IPO -- a share of their work's upside.
+2. It gives us a clear incentive to continue both maintaining and improving the efficiency of the MMB library, without requiring additional treasury funding.
+As experts in Polkadot bridges and authentication structures, we are confident we can bring further optimizations to the library for years to come, leading to even more cost savings.
+This aligns our long-term incentives with those of the community.
+3. Usually, there is only a vague sense of how to quantify a project's impact.
+We are in the unusual position of having a precise and sensible metric (gas cost saving) to measure our proposal's impact.

+We propose a reward structure with three components, all of which will be triggered at the moment that all three success criteria are met:

+- The remaining 30% of the cost of completion of Milestones 1-6, that was mentioned in the [Cost of Proposal upon Completion](#Cost-of-Proposal-upon-Completion) section, i.e., $639'000\mbox{ CHF} \times 0.3 = 191'700 \mbox{ CHF}$.
+- A fixed fee of $45'000\mbox{ CHF}$, to account for our accrued cost in achieving the three success criteria, and
+- A variable reward consisting of 30% share of the provable cost savings incurred by our implementation of MMB against the cost that would have been incurred by remaining with MMR, to be rewarded over 10 years, starting from the moment all three success criteria are met.

+We highlight that the third success criterion ensures that these rewards will only be paid once a net positive economic outcome is guaranteed for the community.
+In the unlikely scenario that the total cost savings never exceed the upfront cost of the proposal, there will be no success rewards.

+If the community prefers, we can also reduce the savings share for a perpetual fee - we are happy to receive input on this.

+We'd like to explicitly point out that the payout of these success rewards will *not* occur automatically (such as via integration into Snowbridge's smart contracts), but will be subject to approval by the Treasury, where we will submit referenda that include a calculation of the actual cost savings of the MMB library against the prior MMR implementation, provable using on-chain data[^success-reward-calculation-method].
+In particular, the variable rewards will require a yearly referendum to be approved.

 ## Team
 ### Alfonso Cevallos